Select Page

 Next type <p>He was born in upstate NY.
 Have you been there?
 No you haven’t because you have no reason too.
 It’s drab.</p>

-We will continue the body on the next slide.
+We will continue the body after the next slide.

 index.html